quii/go-specs-greet/README.md

 Notes:

 - Most of the code is dedicated to building the Docker image of our web server and then launching a container from it
-- We're going to allow our driver to be configurable with the `BaseURL` field.
-This'll allow us to re-use the driver in different environments, such as staging, or even production.
+- We're allowing our driver to be configurable with the `BaseURL` field.
+This'll allow us to re-use the driver in other environments, such as staging, or even production.

 ## Try to run the test